zWarMob/ma2/README.md

 # Mandatory assignment 1

 This repository contains the first mandatory assignment (MA1) for AIML25.
+It consists of two parts: Neural Networks and Convolutional Neural Networks.

+Please see due dates and other relevant information in the assignment description on Canvas.

 ***